hasufell/stack2cabal/README.md

 ## Notes

+- `stack2cabal` reads the local hackage index state (and caches the results in `XDG_CACHE/cabal-parsers`).
+This requires that `cabal update` was run at least once.
+Initial load may take a few seconds, subsequent ones should be faster.

-Hackage packages that are specified as git repositories in e.g. `extra-deps` might have a different version than the stack resolver. `stack2cabal` will still record the version of the stack resolver in `cabal.project.freeze` unless you pass `--freeze-remotes` (which takes longer time).
+- Hackage packages that are specified as git repositories in e.g. `extra-deps` might have a different version than the stack resolver. `stack2cabal` will still record the version of the stack resolver in `cabal.project.freeze` unless you pass `--freeze-remotes` (which takes longer time).